MagneticRegulus/advent-of-code-2025/README.md

 ### Day 10
 I think I need to start over with this one because I spent a lot of time making a graph with nodes only to have the most optimal performance solution be too high an answer.
 I think I need to make this more mathy than what I've done

+### Day 11
+Ok part 2 of this one took a few days to do because I simply forgot to mark nodes as visited.
+Whoops!
+Once I did that, the whole program went from taking 12+ hours to run to 0.07 seconds. *sigh* Kicking myself, kicking myself!
+But otherwise this was a pretty simple DFS graph.
+Pretty cool.
+I did basically have the solution in a few hours on day 11, it was just that one thing!